kennethsauers/resume/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
-is intended to be used for a short summary. -->
+is intended to be used for a short summary. --> Software Engineer specializing in machine learning, software architecture, and RF systems, with experience reverse engineering and developing mission-critical applications.
-CEO and Software Engineer with knowledge of applied information theory, including optimizing lossless compression schema of both the length-limited and adaptive variants.

 ## Experience